Funding Your Education - International

 |Personal Budget||$2,375 CAD|

-Your Fees Guarantee: For students starting in Fall 2021, U of G guarantees that future tuition increases will not exceed 5% in all subsequent years.
+Your Fees Guarantee: U of G guarantees that future tuition increases will not exceed 5% in all subsequent years.

 Disclaimer: Students should also factor in travel costs, equipment fees, and personal living expenses.
 Housing and food costs will vary depending on lifestyle.
 If you are living in residence, meal plans are mandatory.